 A C-suite interview requires candidates to promote their leadership style and personal brand while portraying industry knowledge, skill, insight, and experience.

 Understanding the position is the first protocol – review the role and responsibilities and ensure you align with the company’s mission, vision, values and goals.
-Have a clear understanding of how the organisation sees the role at present and in the future and why they are looking to appoint a new CEO.
+Have a clear understanding of how the organization sees the role at present and in the future and why they are looking to appoint a new CEO.

 Unquestionably, do your research.
 Consult the FinTech’s website, overseeing the ‘about’ or ‘who we are’ sections and review strategic plans, annual reports, fact sheets, news coverage, funding and leadership profiles.
 Research current and emerging trends and be prepared to relate them to the FinTech’s financial and operational needs.
 Talk amongst your extensive network with industry leaders in similar positions within the digital financial services market, asking about their personal experience and any advice they have.